Netnod/robust-tjanst/README.md

 We have designed the solution so that you can use the tests separately when you want to test your domain/website without leaking any information to anyone else.
 The isolation model with the tests run in a isolated namespace with limited access to both Internet and the rest of the environment.
 This way we can make sure we both secure your and our data and infrastructure.

+# How does it work?

+The project consists of a web frontend and test-runner in [node.js](https://nodejs.org) and tests which run as separate isolated containers in [Kubernetes](https://kubernetes.io).
+Tests containers are instanced on demand for each test run and destroyed afterwards, and can use any language or tools.

+The different parts communicate using [BullMQ](https://github.com/taskforcesh/bullmq) running on Redis.
+Results are stored in [PostgreSQL](https://www.postgresql.org).

+For more information see the [architecture documentation](architecture.md).

 # How to run the code

 To run the project you will need [Skaffold](https://skaffold.dev) installed and Kubernetes cluster running somewhere.
 The cluster could be a local one such as [Minikube](https://minikube.sigs.k8s.io), MicroK8s or Docker Desktop, a cloud environment such as GKE, EKS, AKS or some other cluster.